CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 Your program should adhere to good coding style practices.

-### NOTE: VALGRIND HAS ISSUES WITH THREADS, ONLY USE IF YOU ARE CURIOUS

 To verify that you do not leak memory, you may want to use *valgrind* to test your program.
 To install *valgrind*, use the following command:
 ```
 sudo apt-get install valgrind
 ```
-And to use *valgrind* to monitor your program, use this command:
+And to use *valgrind* to monitor your program, use the `valgrind` command:
 ```
 valgrind ./multi-lookup text1.txt text2.txt ...... textN.txt results.txt
 ```